If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Below is a table of the common Samsung error symbols and their meaning.
+Before you start taking things apart, check the display.
+Below is a table of common Samsung error symbols and what they mean.

 Error Code What It Means